arobillard/georgian-politics/_locations/port-george/districts/market.md

   - title: Introduction
     content: >-
       The market district marks the centre of town where all the districts meet.
 The large main roads of the town intersect here creating a road known as *The Circle*.
 Within The Circle is a large [statue of the Goddess Nocea](#statue-of-nocea) and surrounding the ring there are layers of stalls and tents selling wares and goods.
 Beyond the tents numerous shops extend further into the market district.
+  - title: Demographics
+    discovered: true
+    content: The Market is a mixture of all of the lifestyles from around the city.
+Its residents range from poor to rich and the quality of its wares reflect that.
+Many of its residents only stay for a short time before moving on on the next caravan or trade mission.
+There are some stores that are long standing institutions, while many only pop up for a short while before disappearing.
   - title: Notable Landmarks
     content:
       - title: Statue of Nocea